A public attack-detection standard must answer for dual use.

-ATR is a defensive detection tool.
+ATR is a defensive detection standard.

 ATR rules should not be used as attack generators.